Negative SEO: What It Is And How To Stay Safe?

 d.
 How long does it take to recover from negative SEO?

-Recovery from bad SEO might vary depending on the intensity of the attack and the efficacy of recovery attempts.
+Recovery from poor SEO may vary depending on the severity of the attack and the effectiveness of recovery attempts.
 It may take weeks or months to fully heal.